srinivassaitangudu/helpers1/docs/work_organization/all.team_collaboration.how_to_guide.md

 - The goal is:
   - Think about what you are going to work on for the day, so you have a clear plan
-  - Let Team Leaders know that you're going work today and what is your workload
+  - Let Team Leaders know that you're going to work today and what is your workload
   - Make sure people blocked on your tasks know that / whether you are working on those tasks
   - Broadcast if you are blocked or if you don't have tasks